nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 **\__proto__** keyword).
 - Instead, ***prototype*** is actually the prototype of any objects created using the function constructor.
+**`.prototype`** is a property that sits in every function in JavaScript but unless you use a function constructor with `new` operator it is never used.

+A `.prototype` is **not** *the* prototype of a function object.
+It is only a prototype of objects created with a `new` keyword.

+It's better to put your methods on the `prototype` to save memory space as it gets shared between all objects.
 ```JavaScript
 function Person(firstname, lastname) {
   console.log(this);